Physical Therapy Guide to Ankle Fracture

 Return to full participation in sports and work activities generally occurs 12 to 16 weeks after an ankle fracture.

-Note: Physical therapy treatment is different for each person and depends on your type of injury, how you are healing, and whether you had surgery, as well as your age and physical health.
+Note: Physical therapy treatment and recovery times differ for each person.
+This will depend on your type of injury, how well you are healing, and whether you had surgery.
+Your age and physical health will also be factors.

 Can This Injury or Condition Be Prevented?

 Not all ankle fractures can be prevented.
-However, some precautions may be taken.
+However, you can take the following precautions to reduce your risk of an ankle injury:

 - Wear appropriate protective gear when participating in sports.